About the Community Streets Program

 Example of an arterial street in Bellingham (N State Street)

 Have a concern about an arterial or collector street?
 You can still let us know.
-Projects on these streets tend to require more time, planning, and resources.
+Your feedback helps us identify issues and prioritize funding for capital projects.
 Many of these streets have planned improvements as part of our Bicycle and Pedestrian Master Plans.
-These improvements happen in order of priority and are dependent on funding.
-If you have immediate concerns about roadway conditions, you can use SeeClickFix to report.
-If you have a request for a bicycle or pedestrian improvement, you can let us know through this online form.
+These improvements are implemented in order of priority and are contingent upon the availability of funding.
+If you have a request for a bicycle or pedestrian improvement, please let us know by completing this online form.

 After completing our initial review, we add relevant concerns to the interactive map.
 Our team carefully evaluates each submission and assigns next steps, which we then update on the map.
 Learn more about how the program works.

 You can still let us know!
-But we won’t be doing an in-depth investigation into this area right away.
-If you have non-emergency concerns about roadway conditions, you can use SeeClickFix to report.
+However, we won’t be able to conduct an in-depth investigation into this area immediately.
+If you have non-emergency concerns about roadway conditions, you can use SeeClickFix to report them.
 If you have a request for a bicycle or pedestrian improvement, you can let us know through this online form.